Field Day Games | Lesson Plan Ideas

 As the weather gets warmer, many schools hold their annual field days.
-That's why Ed World's editors decided to jump in with dozens of great activities that are sure to make your field day the best one ever.
+Education World wants you to have the best field day ever.
+Here are dozens of great activities to get you started.

 Are you tired of having the same old activities at your school's end-of-the-year field day?
 Are you eager to hold a very special field day event this year?
-This week's lessons provide more ideas than you can possibly use -- and links to many more.
+These lessons provide more ideas than you can possibly use -- and links to many more.
 You will find

 We have provided all the ideas, all you need to do now is the preparation.
 Field day success is guaranteed if you prepare and plan well.

-Below are five lessons that provide all the ingredients for a fantastic field day.
+Below are four lessons that provide all the ingredients for a fantastic field day.
 Click each lesson headlines for a complete teaching resource.
 (Appropriate grade levels for each lesson appear in parentheses.)

 Twenty Field Day Activities Any Kid Can Do (And Do Well!)